Gaslight (1944 film): Critical response

-Alongside the original 1940 British film, critics generally consider the American remake to also be a classic.
-Bergman's Oscar-winning performance has long been considered among the best to win Best Actress, while Boyer's portrayal of Gregory was also Oscar nominated.
-On Rotten Tomatoes the film has an approval rating of 89% based on reviews from 35 critics.

-When Gaslight was released, The New York Times film critic Bosley Crowther praised the actors.
+Critics generally consider the American remake to also be a classic.
+Bergman's Oscar-winning performance has long been considered among the greatest of all time, while Boyer's portrayal of Gregory was also Oscar nominated.
+The New York Times film critic Bosley Crowther praised the actors.
 He wrote, "And with Mr. Boyer doing the driving in his best dead-pan hypnotic style, while the flames flicker strangely in the gas-jets and the mood music bongs with heavy threats, it is no wonder that Miss Bergman goes to pieces in a most distressing way.
 Both of these popular performers play their roles right to the hilt.
 Nice little personality vignettes are interestingly contributed, too, by Joseph Cotten as a stubborn detective, Dame May Whitty and Angela Lansbury as a maid."

+Film critic Manny Farber, writing in The New Republic registered this appraisal of Bergman's performance:

+On Rotten Tomatoes the film has an approval rating of 89% based on reviews from 35 critics.